 Note

 For details on changes to employee’s data, refer to one or several of the following test scripts: FJ1, FJ2, FJ3, FJ5, chapter Long-Term Absences of test script FJ7 (if Time Off module has been implemented in the Employee Central instance) or 10B (if Time Off for Leave of Absence Only module has been implemented in the Employee Central instance), or chapter Rehire of test script FJ0.

+Caution

+Chapter Long-Term Absences of test script FJ7 is not in scope for the following countries: CN, DE.

+Scope item 10B is not in scope for the following countries: CN, DE.

 This is an automated step, and no manual execution is required.